 Executive Management Team

-A Scottish Chartered Accountant and a CFO with over 30 years of business experience, Ian’s career has spanned aviation, pharmaceuticals, distribution, dairy and technology.
+A Chartered Management Accountant with over 30 years’ experience in business Juan’s career has spanned technology, banking, printing and engineering.

 Jules Matteoni – Operations Director

 With extensive experience in the aviation industry, Jules is an accomplished aviation leader.

 Jules joined Glasgow Prestwick Airport in 1994 with his first role being in the Airport Fire Service.

 Having delivered significant operational improvements in the Fire Service and Operations, Jules’s areas of responsibility grew to encompass Passenger Handling, Ground Services, Motor Transport and Security.

 Jules’s has taken up the post as Operations Director for the airport, which sees compliance, engineering, airfield operations and air traffic control all falling within his new remit.

 A highly proficient leader with extensive experience in Human Resources at a senior management level across the aviation and manufacturing sectors since 1997.
 Sonia is accountable for Human Resources, People Development, Occupational Health, Data Protection, FOI & Records Information Management.